 - Unlock email automation: With email automation, you can stay in contact with clients and maintain relationships with leads—with little extra effort on your end.
 Insurance email marketing programs will automatically drop personal details into emails, and they allow you to set up campaigns based on a lead’s behavior.
 Better yet, you can keep your relationships fresh without having to put in extra time, so you can spend more time and energy closing sales.

 - Try personalization tokens: Advanced CRMs and email automation programs will drop personalization tokens into your content.
 These snippets are based on the information your prospects provide, such as their names, family details, location data, and other personal information.
 Technology will weave these personal details into your emails automatically, adding a personal touch that keeps prospects engaged.

 5. Spend Time on Subject Lines

 When you’re sending emails to prospects, your subject lines are critical.
-After all, if prospects skip over your email or trash it altogether, they won’t even hear your pitch.
+After all, if prospects skip over your email or trash it all together, they won’t even hear your pitch.